-A gallery is a great way to show several images all together at once and the best part is when the user clicks on one of the images it will use lightbox (show larger images/videos will fill the screen and dim out the rest of the web page, sort of like a pop up window only better) to show larger images.
+A gallery is a great way to showcase multiple images at once.
+The best part is that when the user clicks on one of the images, it uses a lightbox to display a larger version of the image or video.
+The lightbox fills the screen and dims out the rest of the webpage, similar to a pop-up window but better.
 How cool is that?
 Here’s an example:

-Well I’m sure you will get comfortable with how to insert an image on your blog post or page (Add Media feature).
-In case if you are not, you can learn more on OIT’s Blogging DIY Guide: Working with images and video and get experience with it before you go a step further with using the gallery feature.
+I’m sure you are comfortable with how to insert an image on your blog post or page using the Add Media feature.
+In case you are not, you can learn more from OIT’s WordPress DIY Guide: Working with images and video.
+Once you’ve learned how to add photos and video, you go a step further by using the gallery feature.